grobian/carbon-c-relay/README.md

 carbon-c-relay instance, such that it is easy to forward the produced metrics to another relay instance is a good practice.

-The previous example could also be written as follows to be more
+The previous example could also be written as follows to be dynamic:
-dynamic:

     aggregate
             ^sys\.dc[0-9].(somehost-[0-9]+)\.([^.]+)\.mysql\.replication_delay